loxaxs/banned-from-equestria-daily-TAS/README.md

 ## Important note

 PyAutoGUI's `FAILSAFE` mode is enabled.
 This enables you to stop a macro by moving the mouse to the top left corner of the screen.
+This will only work while the script is sending an input, not if the script is sleeping.
+In the latter case you can select the terminal windows and type Ctrl+C to interrupt the script.

 ## Getting luna